TOP 5 Cyber Security Threats to look out for in 2021

 - Installation of VPN network even for SMBs.

-- Practicing an Incident Response Plan.
+- Practicing an Incident Response Plan to avoid any kind of cyber security threats.

 Conclusion: Cyber Security Threats to look out for in 2021.